 5. Data forecasts don’t withstand

 There is even a joke, ‘Data forecasting is the weather forecasting for companies.’
 With various data sources getting too big and duly complicated.
-Having access to right data makes your decision making simple and straight-forward.
+Having access to the right data makes your decision-making simple and straightforward.

 And as any other industry, the notoriety is unjustly caused by a few unprofessional data management professionals.